Feeder (band): Sales and legacy

 2010's Renegades was less successful.
 It entered the UK chart at No. 16 – Feeder's first album since 1997's Polythene not to chart within the Top 10 – and dropped out after 2 weeks.
 However, the charting of Renegades, marked the third decade in which a Feeder album had been released and charted at least in the Top 20.
 This marked their 6th studio album to appear in the Top 20 and the band's 9th album to appear on the chart regardless of position over the course of their career.
 The album also debuted at No. 1 on the Official UK Rock Albums chart.
 Still, Renegades has yet to accumulate sales that approach or eclipse any of their other studio albums before this.
 2012 follow-up Generation Freakshow, charted higher at No. 13 although on lower debut week sales, before 2016 saw the band return to the top 10 with All Bright Electric, then less than 12 months later appeared in the top 10 again, with The Best of Feeder in 2017.
 2019's Tallulah, became the band's first top 5 studio album since 2005's Pushing the Senses.

-Feeder are also one of Wales' most popular rock bands.
 In October 2003, the bass guitar that Taka Hirose played in the video for "Seven Days in the Sun" was added to the Hard Rock Cafe in Cardiff.

-Feeder have also gained a cult following in Japan.
-Their most recent seven studio albums have all charted in the top 200.
-Their most successful of these is 2008's Silent Cry charting at No. 53, although their most successful and only top 40 entry to date is their 2006 singles compilation, meaning the band have charted eight albums regardless of format.
+Feeder's most recent seven studio albums have all charted in the top 200 in Japan.
+Their most successful of these is 2008's Silent Cry charting at No. 53, although their only top 40 entry to date is their 2006 singles compilation.

 In April 2012, Total Guitar praised the band, writing that "all the way from their first release, the Two Colours EP in 1995, through tragedy and triumph, he's [Grant] gone the distance with Feeder, while other British alternative rock bands of the 90s crashed or faded".